 Am I allowed to treat an ash tree in my yard between the sidewalk and street?
 The answer to this question varies from municipality to municipality.
 In many cases, municipalities have treatment or removal and replacement plans already in place.
 Contact your local town, village or city to determine an appropriate strategy for protecting your sidewalk trees.

 How much does it cost to treat an ash tree for EAB?
-A single tree that is 32 inches around at chest height (approximately 10″ DBH) can be treated with a granular or soil drench homeowner product for about $20-35/year.
+A single tree that is 32 inches around at chest height (approximately 10″ DBH) can be treated with a granular or liquid soil drench homeowner product for about $20-35/year.
+Larger trees will require a larger amount of product and costs will be higher.
 Arborist treatment costs vary depending on tree size and location, the insecticide selected, and the application method.
 Other arborist-specific site visit charges may apply as well.
 Consult at least two arborists in your area to discuss treatment options and costs.
 To make an accurate comparison among service providers, make sure you know what insecticide will be used, the method of application, and how often treatments will be made.
 An arborist will not be able to determine the exact cost of treatment for your specific ash tree without a site visit, but an arborist should be able to provide you with a cost estimate for a typical ash tree.

 Do I have to remove my ash tree if it is infested with EAB?
 Applying protective insecticide treatments to a healthy ash tree to prevent an EAB infestation is the best strategy for managing EAB.
 However, if a tree becomes infested and the infestation is detected early, you may be able to treat your ash tree to prevent further damage, and help the tree recover.
 Research suggests that insecticide treatments are significantly more effective on EAB-infested ash trees with less than 50% canopy thinning.
 Insecticide treatments are not recommended for trees with greater than 50% canopy thinning; these trees should be removed.
 Trees that become infested with EAB and are not treated will ultimately die and will need to be removed.